Inverness 01463 221727

 Peter’s aim is to sell as many properties as possible, for the best price and in the shortest time possible.
 Peter says “our success has been achieved by investing in and adapting to new technology, using main-stream property portals and working more flexible hours”.

-Thomas is our experienced Senior Sales Negotiator having joined the firm in 2006 after graduating from Napier University and undertaking sales roles in both Edinburgh and Glasgow.
+Thomas is an experienced sales negotiator having joined the firm in 2006 after graduating from Napier University and undertaking sales roles in both Edinburgh and Glasgow.
 Thomas is heavily involved in all aspects of property sales and has a wealth of expert knowledge of the local market, having been born and raised in Inverness.

 Thomas understands that buying and selling a property can often be the biggest investment or sale of your life.
 Thomas is there to help you make those important decisions and guide you through the process to get the best result.